abkaswan/capstone-backend-master/README.md

 2) Go to app1.py

+3) Check if the folders 'data-file' and 'word-embedding' are inside the folder 'static'.
+If not create them.

-3) Change the following 3 lines to point to your specific folder: app.config['UPLOAD_FOLDER'] = r'C:\Users\rchak\Desktop\Capstone\capstone-backend-master\static\data-file',
+4) Change the following 3 lines to point to your specific folder: app.config['UPLOAD_FOLDER'] = r'C:\Users\rchak\Desktop\Capstone\capstone-backend-master\static\data-file',
 app.config['VIZ_FOLDER'] = r'C:\Users\rchak\Desktop\Capstone\capstone-backend-master\static',
 app.config['WE_FOLDER'] = r'C:\Users\rchak\Desktop\Capstone\capstone-backend-master\static\word-embedding'

-4) Open a terminal in the main folder and run - python app1.py
+5) Open a terminal in the main folder and run - python app1.py

-5) Certain python libraries may not work or be installed in your local machine.
+6) Certain python libraries may not work or be installed in your local machine.
 The program shall throw an error and indicate the specific library name.
 Just run: pip install libraryname